defstream/just-copy-hectorgray.com/README.md

 # hectorgray.com
 This is the website for http://www.hectorgray.com, updates to master are automatically deployed to www.hectorgray.com.
-Pull requests are welcome ( even if you are not Hector Gray ).
+All pull requests are welcome.

 # Installation
 If you wish to use this for your own site, don't go throw the trouble of just scraping & pasting.
 Just install and update the index.html, then deploy to your own hosting provider.
+The components section details the elements within the index.html that you should update to customize this site for you.

 ```shell
 $ npm install just-copy-hectorgray.com <FolderToInstallToWebsite>
 ```

+# Components

+### menu-bar

+The menu bar represents the
+#### properties

+### menu-section

+### video-background

+### google-page-view

+# Theme

 # Development Scripts
 Before running any development scripts, be sure to first install the dev modules.